 Concomitant care and interventions {11d}

-Other than implementing another formalised trauma life support training programme or other major interventions to change the care of trauma patients as specified in the exclusion criteria, concomitant use of other medications and treatments may be provided at the discretion of the investigators and will not be considered an exclusion criterion.
+Other than the implementation of another formalised trauma life support training programme or other major interventions to change the care of trauma patients as specified in the exclusion criteria, concomitant use of other medications and treatments may be provided at the discretion of the investigators and will not be considered an exclusion criterion.

-Provisions for post‑trial care {30}
+Provisions for posttrial care {30}

-Not relevant in this study as the intervention is given on the trauma physicians.
+Provisions for posttrial care are not relevant in this study as the intervention is provided to the trauma physicians.

 Outcomes {12}